 Nutrition and Calorie Tips

-When you’re trying to lose weight (by which we really mean body fat as that is what actually results in body shape change) then it’s important to find ways to measure progress.

-The scale can be a great tool to assess whether you’re making progress, or not.
+If you’re trying to lose weight (by which we really mean body fat as that is what actually results in body shape change) then it’s important to find ways to measure progress.
+We are all conditioned to use body weight scales to do this.
+They can be a great tool to assess whether you’re making progress.
 However, the number the scale shows is JUST a number.
 It’s merely your relationship to gravity at that particular moment in time.
-It’s meant to be used as a data point to track progress over time.
+It’s not actually the best way to measure progress.

 If you decide to use the scale, you need to overlook the day to day changes you will inevitably experience.
-Scale weight is affected by lots of factors – amount of food in your system, hydration levels, glycogen levels, hormones, salt content of your diet, recent exercise, type of food you ate yesterday (diff foods can result in more or less temporary water retention) etc. None of which are a reflection of how much fat you’ve lost or how your shape has changed.
+Scale weight is affected by lots of factors – amount of food in your system, hydration levels, glycogen levels, hormones, salt content of your diet, recent exercise, type of food you ate yesterday (diff foods can result in more or less temporary water retention) etc. None of which are a reflection of how much fat you’ve lost/gained or how your shape has changed.
 Think about it – if you had the body you wanted and felt confident to wear anything you liked, would it matter what that scale number was?
 No!

 🤗